College of the Desert has carefully planned with your health and safety in mind and has implemented the following set of safety protocols.

 A COVID-19 Reporting Team Member will:

-All criteria must be met before the employee will be allowed to return to campus.
+All criteria must be met before the employee will be allowed to return to campus/end mask requirement.

-Do not come to campus if you feel ill.
+Do not come to campus if you feel ill or have tested positive for COVID-19.
 Report your illness using the online form.

-Wear a mask indoors in public places to minimize your exposure.
+Wearing a mask indoors is strongly recommended in public places to minimize your exposure.

 Wash or sanitize hands frequently.